 "ECB President Mario Draghi is likely to reaffirm the central bank's commitment to using extraordinary policy measures to ease monetary conditions, including the prospect of ABS purchases, and address very low euro area inflation."

-U.S. nonfarm payrolls handed the dollar its biggest one-day fall in nearly a month on Friday, even if they did not do much to temper expectations for the start of the Federal Reserve's interest rate-tightening cycle.
+U.S. nonfarm payrolls handed the dollar its biggest one-day fall in nearly a month on Friday, even if they did not do much to temper expectations for the start of the Federal Reserve's rate-tightening cycle.

-The U.S. currency enjoyed its best month in July since January of last year, feeding expectations it may finally be ready to rally for the longer-term even if there seems to be little fuel for another surge this week.
+The U.S. currency enjoyed its best month in July since January of last year, however, feeding expectations it may finally be ready to rally for the longer-term even if there seems to be little fuel for another surge this week.